Library of American Landscape History

 Simonds wrote his book in response to what he saw as alarming changes in the American landscape.
 Through it, he hoped to teach both professional and general audiences how to read the natural landscape and to respect and protect its beauty while creating ever more harmonious places in which to live.
 This facsimile edition includes a new introduction by Robert E. Grese, which places Simonds’s gracefully written text in historical perspective, elucidating many of the broad themes of the profession’s early years.

-“With the increasing interest in ecological restoration, sustainable design, and the use of native plants for landscape and gardens alike, it is particularly timely to have a new edition of this seminal volume by O. C. Simonds.”—Robert Cook, Arnold Arboretum
+“With the increasing interest in ecological restoration, sustainable design, and the use of native plants for landscape and gardens alike, it is particularly timely to have a new edition of this seminal volume by O. C. Simonds.”

-ROBERT E. GRESE is the editor of The Native Landscape Reader, for which he also wrote the introduction.
-He is a professor of landscape architecture at the University of Michigan, where he serves as the director of the Matthei Botanical Gardens and Nichols Arboretum.
-He is the author of Jens Jensen: Maker of Natural Parks and Gardens (The Johns Hopkins University Press, 1998).
+Robert E. Grese is a professor of landscape architecture at the University of Michigan, where he serves as the director of the Matthei Botanical Gardens and Nichols Arboretum.
+He is the author of Jens Jensen: Maker of Natural Parks and Gardens.
 Grese is particularly interested in the restoration and management of urban wilds and the role such lands can play in connecting children and families with nature.
 He was featured as the LALH Preservation Hero in the 2010 issue of VIEW.